Essie Pinola Parrish: Biography

 Parrish was also a healer and a teacher.
 Parrish educated Kashaya (Kashia) children in the Kashaya Pomo language.

 Many anthropologists consulted Parrish on the Kashaya Pomo.
 She collaborated with Robert Oswalt, a linguist at University of California, Berkeley, to write a dictionary of Kashaya Pomo.
 Her work on Kashaya Pomo is in the California Language Archive.
 She helped create over 20 anthropological films documenting Pomo culture.
 Her film Chishkale on acorn preparation won the 1966 Western Heritage Award.
 She also made costumes for religious events.

 Parrish's religious work is especially significant due to the assimilation of other Pomo communities at the time.
 While she emphasized the importance of going to school and integrating "into the white world to survive," she also forbad her tribe from intermingling, to avoid "losing their Indian blood line and of the chaos it might bring into their way of life," alcohol, and gambling.
 Parrish was also involved in local civic life, advocating for Sonoma county Indians through her testimony to the American government.

 Parrish lectured with Mabel McKay at the New School in New York City in 1972.

 Parrish was well known for her expertise in basket weaving.
 Robert F. Kennedy was among her collectors.

 Parrish died in 1979.
 She is buried next to her husband and McKay.

 Personal life

-Anne married Daniel Scott, which whom se had four surviving children.
+Anne married Daniel Scott, with whom she had four surviving children.
 In 1928, she married Sidney Parrish and raised sixteen children.
 Her son Otis Parrish is a tribal elder and leader of the Kashaya Pomo people.